celoyd/potato/tools/accept-list/README.md

 - CIDs are coarser than the idea being applied; they aren’t the right unit of analysis.
 There are several really beautiful collects disqualified by a few big clouds in one corner (this is basically what seeing=3 means).
 The best way is probably something like a very simple polygon-drawing tool to make an “allow polygon” attached to each CID, such that ARD tiles that fall entirely within the polygon are accepted.
 Maybe the output CSV is a list of quadkeys or maybe it’s CIDs and geojson polygons.
 Maybe it makes more sense to do deny polygons instead, or maybe the chipper should actually use the polygons to do its own in-tile masking.
 Any of these would certainly add complexity, but I think they could probably increase the useful information by something like 1/3 on the same data.

 - My ratings definitely drifted over time; for example, I think I got less strict about what could go in the lowest-water class as I went along.
-I don’t think this is likely to cause any measurable problems, and I don’t regret cutting corners on proper methodology for human ratings in this case.
+I never felt like I knew whether I wanted to call a LULC 5, partly because some CIDs have some really dense urban fabric and then also cattle fields at the other end – see previous point.
+I don’t regret cutting corners on proper methodology for human ratings in this case simply because rating 1,000 large images was hard enough and I’d rather do it badly than not do it.

 - The landcover dimension should probably be two dimensions, one for landcover complexity or rarity and the other for visible human influence.
 This is tricky; they’re entangled ideas.
 Possibly a better way to slice it is a landcover dimension of some kind and a personal preference dimension that’s a completely subjective weighting.